Zenevya/Zenevya/README.md

-# Hi there, I'm Zeynep N. Yakay 👋
+# Hi, I'm Zeynep N. Yakay 👋

 I'm a passionate Biomedical Engineering student at The University of Texas at Austin, excited to explore the intersection of technology, data, and healthcare.
 I have a growing interest in applying my skills to real-world biomedical challenges and contributing to innovative solutions.